vuanhson06/SMS-classification-project-GROUP-1-/README.md

 The project is divided into four main stages:

-### 4.1 Data Preprocessing
+### 4.1 Data Preprocessing & Vectorization
-- Read the original dataset `spam.csv`.
+- Load the original dataset `spam.csv`.
-- Normalize text: convert to lowercase, retain only alphabetic characters and spaces.
+- Normalize text: convert to lowercase and keep only alphabetic characters and spaces.
-- Remove common English stopwords.
+- Remove common English stopwords and tokenize each message into words.
-- Tokenize text into words.
-- Split data into training (80%) and testing (20%) sets using **stratified sampling**.

-### 4.2 Vocabulary Building and Text Vectorization
-- Build a vocabulary of the 3000 most frequent words from the training data.
+- Build a vocabulary of the **3000 most frequent words** from the training data.
-- Convert each message into a count vector using the **Bag-of-Words** approach.
+- Convert messages into numerical vectors using the **Bag-of-Words** model.
+- Split the dataset into training (80%) and testing (20%) sets using **stratified sampling**.
-- Save the vectorizer with `joblib` as `artifacts/vectorizer.pkl`.
+- Save the trained vectorizer using `joblib` as `artifacts/vectorizer.pkl`.

 ### 4.3 Model Training
 - Models used: **Support Vector Machine (SVM)** and optionally *Multinomial Naive Bayes or Logistic Regression*.